KomilovQobiljon/ros2uni/README.md

 ## Using parameters in python class
 I created a node with a custom parameter, that can be set either from a launch file or the command line.
 I added the dependencies, executables, and a launch file to the package configuration files so that you could build and run them, and see the parameter in action.

+## Using ros2doctor to identify issues
+ros2doctor will inform us of problems in our ROS 2 setup and running systems.
+We can get a deeper look at information behind those warnings by using the --report argument.
+Keep in mind, ros2doctor is not a debug tool; it won’t help with errors in our code or on the implementation side of our system.